SANE welcomes the ALP’s policy statement on mental health and suicide prevention.

-Prior to the next Federal election, SANE Australia would like to see all parties make commitments in the following key areas:
+Prior to the next Federal election, SANE would like to see all parties make commitments in the following key areas:

 - A five-year national collaborative effort to reduce stigma and discrimination, especially for those living with severe mental illness - Reducing stigma fosters early help-seeking which lessens the substantial human and financial costs that come from late interventions – late helps is always expensive help.

 - Increased investment in innovative technologies, especially those that facilitate peer-to-peer support networks - Online peer support groups can complement professional supports and free up professionals to deal with those most in need of their time and expertise.
 They can also provide invaluable support to people living in rural and regional areas who currently access mental health services at only a third of the rate of their city counterparts.

 - Adoption of long term national targets to reduce the rates and severity of illness while also improving wellbeing across the board - Appropriate investments in mental health will reduce both human and financial costs.